opendocsg/slw-judgments-backfill/2017_SGHC_32/report.md

 29     A well-drafted arbitration clause typically provides for the place of the arbitration, the number of arbitrators and the method for establishing the arbitral tribunal (see, _eg_ , the SIAC Model Clause on the SIAC website or the UNCITRAL Model Clause set out in the UNCITRAL Arbitration Rules).
 Having said that, an arbitration clause which fails to provide for such details is not void or invalid.
 The

 definition of “arbitration agreement” in s 4(1) of the AA and s 2A(1) of the IAA merely requires it to be “an agreement by the parties to submit to arbitration all or certain disputes which have arisen or which may arise between them in respect of a defined legal relationship, whether contractual or not”.
 Therefore, a bare arbitration clause which merely provides for submission of disputes to arbitration without specifying the place of the arbitration, the number of arbitrators or the method for establishing the arbitral tribunal remains a valid and binding arbitration agreement if the parties have evinced a clear intention to settle any dispute by arbitration.
-As the Court of Appeal stated in _Insigma Technology Co Ltd v Alstom Technology Ltd_ [2009] 3 SLR(R) 936 (“ _Insigma_ ”) at [31]:
+As the Court of Appeal stated in _Insigma Technology Co Ltd v Alstom Technology Ltd_ <span class="citation">[2009] 3 SLR(R) 936</span> (“ _Insigma_ ”) at [31]:

  ... where the parties have evinced a clear intention to settle any dispute by arbitration, the court should give effect to such intention, even if certain aspects of the agreement may be ambiguous, inconsistent, incomplete or lacking in certain particulars (see Halsbury’s Laws of Singapore , vol 2 (LexisNexis, 2003 Reissue, 2003) at para 20.017) so long as the arbitration can be carried out without prejudice to the rights of either party and so long as giving effect to such intention does not result in an arbitration that is not within the contemplation of either party.